 With the addition of an Experience Data Platform, your organization can build digital experiences faster than ever before and strengthen the unified customer experience across all of your digital touch-points while collecting and re-using data across channels.

-Customer Data Platform Vs Experience Data Platform
+Comparing a Customer Data Platform to a Experience Data Platform

 To win market share and retain customers in today’s highly competitive, digital-first landscape, you must deliver a strong unified digital experience: with contextual relevance and customer experience at the forefront of your success story.